 In the Residential Life Handbook, students are informed that guidelines have been established in the interest of individuals' safety and the preservation of University housing property.
-Within this document, students are informed that the following items are not permitted within the facility: halogen lamps, electric skillets,
+Within this document, students are informed that the following items are not permitted within the facility: halogen lamps, electric skillets, flammable liquids, space heaters, sun lamps, deep fryers, broilers, outdoor grills, and multiple outlets without self-contained circuit breakers.

-The following guidelines have been established regarding decorating personal space: no items that could create a fire hazard; hanging of sheets, blankets, or any object obstructing emergency evacuation; hanging posters or other decorations that cover large portions of the wall or other surfaces that could present a fire hazard; burning candles, incense, or any other flame/heat-producing items; and anything hung from the sprinkler heads.
+The following guidelines have been established regarding decorating personal space: no items that could create a fire hazard; hanging of sheets, blankets, or any object obstructing emergency evacuation; hanging posters or other decorations that cover large portions of the wall or other surfaces that could present a fire hazard; burning candles, incense or any other flame/heat-producing items; and anything hung from the sprinkler heads.